 Additional articles related to this Educational Models Workforce Mapping survey are forthcoming: watch for an upcoming report on whether alums earned the "right" degree.

-Deborah H. C. Gin is director of research and faculty initiatives at The Association of Theological Schools.
+Deborah H. C. Gin is Director of Research and Faculty Development at The Association of Theological Schools in Pittsburgh, Pennsylvania.